House of Bernadotte: French origins

 King Charles John's first known paternal ancestor was Joandou du Poey, who was a shepherd.
 He married Germaine de Bernadotte in 1615 in the southern French city of Pau and began using her surname.
 Through her the couple owned a building there called de Bernadotte, the surname theoretically meaning Young woman of Béarn in local dialect.

-A grandson of theirs, Jean Bernadotte (1649–1698), was a weaver.

-Another Jean Bernadotte (1683–1760), his son, was a tailor.

 His son Henri Bernadotte (1711–1780) married Jeanne de Saint-Jean (1728–1809) and with her was the father of the future Swedish–Norwegian king.
 Henri was a local prosecutor, from a family of artisans, who had once been imprisoned for debt.
 This was a modest family which occupied only one floor of the house in a cross street in a popular and peripheral district of Pau.

 Two branches of the French Bernadotte family survive.
 The elder descends from Andrew (André) Bernadotte, an older granduncle of Carl John's, with descendants today in the general population of France.
-The younger branch divided in two, one branch descending from the king's older brother John (Jean Évangéliste) Bernadotte (1754–1813), the heads of which were French barons as of 1810 with Louvie Palace in the south of Pau as their seat (branch extinct with the death of Baron Henri Bernadotte in 1966), and the other branch being the Swedish Royal House.
+The younger branch divided in two, one branch descending from the king's older brother John (Jean Évangéliste) Bernadotte (1754–1813), the heads of which were French barons as of 1810 with Château Louvie in Louvie-Juzon, in the south of Pau, as their seat (branch extinct with the death of Baron Henri Bernadotte in 1966), and the other branch being the Swedish Royal House.